 Sugar Adds Crunch

 Yes!
-It is the sugar that provides that crispy crunch to the cake and other baked goods like muffins, cookies and brownies.
-With the heat of the oven, moisture gets evaporated from the surface and allows dissolved sugars to re-crystallize that creates the crunchy, sweet crust.
+It is the sugar that provides that crispy crunch to the cake and other baked goods like muffins, cookies, and brownies.
+With the heat of the oven, moisture gets evaporated from the surface and allows dissolved sugars to re-crystallize which creates the crunchy, sweet crust.

 Sugar acts as a garnish in a variety of ways.
 Its powdered form can be dusted over cakes and brownies for a classic topping.
 While coarse sugar can be spattered on pastries and muffins, the cookies can be beautifully rolled in plain sugar for that quick bit of texture.

 Thus, besides sweetening baked goods, sugar actually plays a multitude of roles in baking with regard to the texture, structure and color of baked goods.
-If you are looking for online cake delivery in hyderabad at your doorstep, then there are many options available on the internet.
 You can also send a sweet gift of cake to dear ones on their birthdays or special occasions.